Busayo/request-slack-bot/README.md

 Then go back to Slack to test your slash command.
 If all works well, you should have a modal that takes in requests.

-The interaction for the modal will be added later on.